-The UK leverage ratio increased slightly to 5.4% (2022: 5.2%) driven by the increase in capital resources in the year.
+The UK leverage ratio increased to 5.7% (2023: 5.4%) mainly driven by an increase in capital resources in the year.
 The Society expects leverage will be its binding constraint in the future.

 20.2.
 Template UK LR1 - LRSum: Summary reconciliation of accounting assets and leverage ratio exposures